TechnicallyWeb3/wttp-v3/UPLOAD_README.md

-# WTTP File Upload Scripts
+# WTTP Upload Scripts

-This repository contains Hardhat Ignition scripts to deploy a WTTP site and upload files to it.
+This repository contains Hardhat Ignition scripts to deploy a WTTP site and upload files and directories to it.

 ## Deployment